Our Specialty is Natural American Turquoise - Mine Direct

 Some bead makers drill their bead blanks by visually drilling at or near the center of the blank.
 We think it is best if you measure and mark the center of each bead blank prior to drilling.
 In doing this you will nearly always get the maximum size finished bead from your blank.
 If you are using material that costs up to $200.00 dollars a gram this is a must as far as we are concerned.

-For drilling, you can use the "Daniel Lopacki"set up as he describes on his website (www.lopacki.com), which is a diamond drills in conjunction with a Foredom with a #30 handpiece a Foredom drill press and a table top variable speed control.
+For drilling, you can use the "Daniel Lopacki" set up as he describes on his website (www.lopacki.com), which is a diamond drills in conjunction with a Foredom with a #30 handpiece a Foredom drill press and a table top variable speed control.
 He uses a brass water tray that screws to the drill press table with a thumb screw from below, and in the bottom of this tray he has adhered with dop wax a piece of a hard stone slab.
 The reason for the hard stone in the bottom is two fold: It gives you something very flat to place the bead blank on and it reduces blow out to a minimum.
 Blow out results from the pressure of the drill point breaking a circular portion from the bottom of the blank just before it drills through.

-Bead drill with turquoise bead blank
+Bead making drill with turquoise bead blank

 You can drill your blanks with them submerged in water, but you will need to change the water in the tray quite often so you can see the layout lines.